Why ground-level controls are a critical safety system, not an afterthought

 (The Active Demolition Zone)

-The solution: use engineered ground protection and trackway to create load-spreading routes and working pads for plant.
+The solution: Use specially designed ground protection mats, such as the First Mats Ground Protection Tiles, to create trackways for plant and equipment.
 This supports compliant traffic management by providing safe, predictable surfaces for vehicles in line with CDM traffic route duties (HSE L153 (CDM 2015)).

 - Plant sinking or “bogging” in soft ground